 Piper – Piper is a 2012 Swainson’s Hawk.
 This is not a species used in falconry and the Swainson’s Hawk has been a threatened species for many years.
 Piper was found and imprinted by a rehab facility.
 He cannot be released to the wild because he was hand raised and imprinted on people.
 He is an amazing ambassador for this seldom seen species of hawk and often goes with us to school and education events.
 He teaches about habitat loss and other factors that threaten his species.
 Swainson’s hawks have one of the longest migratory paths of any hawk species in North America.
 The Great Basin population travels every year to the southern tip of Argentina.
 Swainson’s hawks are threatened due to secondary poisoning from pesticides and habitat loss in California.

 Zephyr – Zephyr is a 30+ year old Finnish Goshawk.
 She came to WCF three years ago after a full falconry career and spending ten years in a breeding project.
 She is now retired, and after a couple years of rest, relaxation and exercise she made her debut back in to the hunting field.
 Zephyrs story is important because she was one of the first Finnish Goshawks imported to the United States for breeding purposes.
-Finnish goshawks are still shot as vermin in their homeland, much like the Peregrine falcon and other raptors in the mid 1900s were here in the states.
+Finnish goshawks were not a protected species until 1989.